silverstee1/DB25CHEP-TAG/README.md

 # CHEP-TAG BOM

-When Ordering the PCB from ex.
+When Ordering/uploading the PCB gerbers to ex.
 JLCPCB I'd recommend to use 1.6mm thickness.
+The rest of the options can be default.

 **U1:** <ins>AMS1117-3.3 SOT-223</ins>